3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 entry.

 Once again, collect logs during boot to be able to verify them.
-Using `dmesg` command in NixOS doesn't work as in previous case!
+Using `dmesg` command in NixOS doesn't work as in previous case.
 Correct bootlog is shown below.

     ```